 One of the common above ground pool maintenance mistakes is, adding chemicals to the pool water directly.
 Pool shock is s prominent chemical used in pools.
 It is concentrated chlorine.
 This concentrated chlorine can bleach anything that enters your pool.
 Even, if the concentration is high enough it can change the color of your clothes.

 The alarming part is adding pool shock or chemical directly to your pool can be dangerous at times.
 Having a vinyl liner inside your pool can be disastrous.
-Then the shock granules will go under the surface of the bottom and bleach out your liner.
+Then the shock granules will go under the surface of the bottom and bleach out your above ground pool liner.
 This bleached area eventually becomes brittle, feeble and will cause leakage.

 Before pouring shock to your pool you should dissolve the entire ingredients in a bucket of water.
 It will allow this chemical to distribute evenly in the water, protecting all the components of the pool.